-- (1) Where a Full Bench makes a decision in respect of an appeal, that decision is, subject to this section, final. - (2) A person who wishes to challenge a decision of a Full Bench in respect of an appeal may apply to the Supreme Court, by motion supported by affidavit, for an order nisi calling on the Full Bench to show cause why the decision should not be quashed in whole or in part. - (3) On the return of an order nisi referred to in subsection (2), the Supreme Court may discharge the order or make it absolute with or without costs. - (4) A decision of a Full Bench in respect of an appeal shall not be challenged otherwise than under this section.
+- (1) Where a Full Bench makes a decision in respect of an appeal, that decision is, subject to this section, final. - (2) A person who wishes to challenge, on the basis of an error of law, a decision of a Full Bench in respect of an appeal may apply, by originating application, to the Supreme Court for the decision to be quashed wholly, or in part, on that basis. - (3) - (4) A decision of a Full Bench in respect of an appeal shall not be challenged otherwise than under this section.